 - Process to obtain TfNSW concurrence; - When Western Sydney Intermodal Terminal will be delivered and what delivery mechanism will be used; and - What development can be undertaken at these sites in the meantime.

-Our lot and the lots adjoining it could potentially lose developable land to this Transport Infrastructure Investigations area.
-This could prevent us and other landholders from reasonably developing our lots and threatening optimum employment rates within the Precinct.
+Our site in particular, could lose around 3ha of developable land to this Transport Infrastructure Investigations area.
+This could prevent us from reasonably developing our site and threatening optimum employment rates within the Precinct.

 Overall, we submit: